seanmperkins/trajectory-filmer/README.md

 # Requirements

 Code was written in MATLAB R2022a.
-It will likely work in similar versions, but this hasn't been tested.
+It was tested and ran successfully in an earlier version as well (MATLAB R2016b).